A 5-days itinerary in Bohol, what to miss and don’t miss on the pearl of Visayas, Philippines

 Baclayon Church with the guys doing BMX tricks

-Reaching the village of Loay, we left the coast heading to the interiors, where the famous Chocolate Hills are.
-Few flat kilometers and then a short but steep climb up to 300msl.
+Reaching the village of Loay, we left the coast heading to the interiors, where the famous Chocolate Hills are—a few flat kilometers and then a short but steep climb up to 300msl.

-In the village of Loboc we slept in a nice place in the jungle called Nuts Huts, very nice location by the Loboc river (you could cruise it or rent a kayak) but not worth the effort if you stay only one night here.
+In the village of Loboc, we slept at Nuts Huts, a nice place in the jungle by the Loboc River (you could cruise it or rent a kayak), but it’s not worth the effort if you stay only one night here.

 Loboc river Nuts Huts

-From here, you’re not far from the Chocolate Hills, the most famous touristic attraction in Bohol, next to the village of Carmen.
-Those are hills shaped like bon-bons, few are visible from the road while you have to pay (50P) to get to the viewpoint.
+From here, you’re not far from the Chocolate Hills, the most famous tourist attraction in Bohol, next to the village of Carmen.
+Those are hills shaped like bonbons; a few are visible from the road, while you have to pay (50P) to get to the viewpoint.
 We decided not to go when we saw four big tourist buses out there.

 But, in our opinion, the most interesting thing about getting here is instead of the road, with lush rice fields, rock with palm trees that look like islands in the middle of the green, traditional houses and people at work, a postcard from the Philippines countryside.

-You will also pass through the nice and shady man-made Bilar mahogany forest, though this forest seems to have a dark side.
+You will also pass through the lovely, shady man-made Bilar mahogany forest, though it seems to have a dark side.

 Anda and the way back to Tagbilaran